ray155093/azure-docs.zh-tw/articles/active-directory/active-directory-devquickstarts-openidconnect-nodejs.md

 // Simple route middleware to ensure user is authenticated.
 (Section 4)

-//   在任何需要保護的資源上使用此路由中介軟體。  如果
+//   Use this route middleware on any resource that needs to be protected.
+If
-//   此要求已驗證 (通常是透過持續登入工作階段)，
+//   the request is authenticated (typically via a persistent login session),
-//   此要求會繼續執行。否則使用者將重新導向至
+//   the request will proceed.
+Otherwise, the user will be redirected to the
-//   登入頁面。
+//   login page.
 function ensureAuthenticated(req, res, next) {
   if (req.isAuthenticated()) { return next(); }
   res.redirect('/login')